Kimserey/BlogArchive/20160404_drag_and_drop_ui_sortable_uinext.md

 ```
 Group.Create "Workspace" Pull.Disallow <| Put.AllowList [ "ListA"; "ListB" ]
 ```

+### Sort and animation

+Next we need to configure whether the list is sortable or not.
+This is done with `Sort`.
+It is useful when you want to restrict the list to only be draggable and droppable but not sortable.

+`Animation` just specify the duration of the drag and drop animations.

 So if we create our `option` record type, it would be: